stat301-1-2023-fall/final-project-1-freesiat/data/raw_data/README.md

 2. `geriatric_city.xlsx`: The `kekkahyo-3-3-48.xls` data translated to English by myself, and selected data for the year 2020

-3. `japan.csv`: Data containing the location information for every healthcare facility in Japan, as well as qualitative information such as the type of facility, and the medical field specialty if applicable
+3. `japan.csv`: Data containing the location information for every healthcare facility in Japan, as well as qualitative information such as the type of facility, and the medical field specialty if applicable.
+Obtained from [the Global Healthsites Mapping Project](https://data.humdata.org/dataset/japan-healthsites), an initiative to make health facility data in every country accessible to anyone across the globe.

 4. `prefecture_pop.xlsx`: Original file in Japanese downloaded from [the Statistics Bureau of Japan](https://www.stat.go.jp/data/jinsui/2022np/index.html), containing census data regarding the number of citizens in each of the 47 prefectures, divided by 5 year age increments.